 Parties to a Swap of a large notional value must elect to have the Swap treated as a Block Trade in order for the Swap to constitute a Block Trade pursuant to this Chapter 6.

-A Block Trade must be for a quantity that is at or in excess of the applicable minimum threshold.
+A Block Trade must be for a quantity that is at or in excess of the appropriate minimum block size, as defined by FTSEF.
 Orders may not be aggregated for different accounts in order to achieve the minimum transaction size unless done by a Person who:

 Is either: (i) a commodity trading advisor registered under Section 4n of the CEA, or exempt from registration under the CEA, or a principal thereof, who has discretionary trading authority or directs client accounts, (ii) is an investment adviser who has discretionary trading authority or directs client accounts and satisfies the criteria of CFTC Regulation § 4.7(a)(2)(v), or (iii) is a non-U.S. person, as defined in CFTC rules, regulations and/or interpretations who performs a similar role or function as the persons described in Rule 602(c)(3)(a)(i) or (ii) and is subject as such to foreign regulation; and